s-weissbach/neuroimage_denoiser/README.md

 > [!NOTE]
 > The recordings itself can be noisy.

 Prepare the creation by storing all recordings with **one sensor** in a directory `/path/to/traindata/`.

+There are two modes to create the trainings data.
+1. Stimulation based identification:
+   - requires `--stimulationframes` and `--n_frames`` as an input
+   - identifies active regions by maximum projection of the z-normalized image
+   - extracts all responses (regions of size ROI that exceeded the `min_z_score` in the maximum projection) for each stimulation
+2. Activitymap based identification:
+   - requires `--activitymap` flag to be set
+   - does not need recordings with stimulation
+   - applies rolling window z-normalization and identifies regions that exceed the `min_z_score` and the frame in that it happens
+   - adds all stimulation responses of the selected regions, if `--stimulationframes` is set
+> [!NOTE]
+> Activitymap runs 6x slower, but will detect more events.

 Use the `prepare_trainfiles` script to generate training data from a set of images.
 The script takes the following arguments: